ItsyPetkov/PortfolioProject3/README.md

 * Duplicate checking and removal
 * Converting the spreadsheet range into a table

-Next stages involve data visualisation by producing dynamic, interactive dashboards in MS Excel and data storytelling by producing a comprehensive analysis report using MS PowerPoint.
+Next stages involve data visualisation by producing dynamic, interactive dashboards in MS Excel and data storytelling by delivering a comprehensive analysis report using MS PowerPoint.
 The output of the last step is available in the GitHub repo under 'Stakeholder report.pptx'.

 ## Analytical Focus & Key Business Questions